-From the architect.
+Text description provided by the architects.
 Village Pointe East is one of Randy Brown Architects’ many responses to the strip mall.
 Brown sees strip malls as inevitable consequences of the suburban landscape.
 Instead of taking a utopian stance against them, Brown wants to do the best with the reality we live in.

 Project description and images after the break.